Angst and anger reign on the Brexit day that wasn't

 Hard-line Brexit supporters have argued that under this scenario the U.K. would be within its rights not to pay its divorce bill of around 39 billion pounds (around $51 billion).
 Legal experts say the E.U. could respond by simply suing the U.K. in an international court.

-In all, the British economy could be 9 percent weaker over 15 years under no-deal than if it had stayed in the U.K., according to the government's own estimates.
+In all, the British economy could be 9 percent weaker over 15 years under no-deal than if it had stayed in the E.U., according to the government's own estimates.

 The damaging ripples would likely not stop there.